nansencenter/nansat/README.md

 ## Easy to install
 The easiest way to install Nansat on a Linux machine is to use [anaconda](http://docs.continuum.io/anaconda/index)
 ```
-# download lates version of miniconda
+# download the latest version of miniconda
 wget http://repo.continuum.io/miniconda/Miniconda-latest-Linux-x86_64.sh -O miniconda.sh

 # make it executable